-African American obesity rates are staggering, but when you look at children and young adults, its even worse.
-According to the CDC, 11% of African American children are obese by age five.
+Obesity rates are in the Black community are staggering, but when you look at children and young adults, it’s even worse.
+According to the CDC, 11% of Black children are obese by age five.
 Wow.
 And growing up, Tevante Clark was no different.

-“When I would go out with my mom to pick up groceries or shopping, I would wait in the car because I was so embarrassed,” said Tevante.
+“When I would go out with my mom to pick up groceries or shopping, I would wait in the car because I was so embarrassed,” Tevante says.

 Even when he started college — new surroundings, new friends–he still struggled with those feelings of embarrassment and shame.

 “I was having suicidal thoughts because of my weight.
-I even wrote a letter about it that my mom found, and she broke down crying,” he said.
+I even wrote a letter about it that my mom found, and she broke down crying,” he adds.

 After discovering the letter in his bedroom, his mom said she knew something had to change.

 “I saw how depressed he was getting, and that’s what hurt me the most,” his mother, Beverly Clark, says.
 But she was not going to let him struggle on his own.
 She had recently lost more than 100 pounds after a scare from her cardiologist who said she was on the verge of having a heart attack because of her weight.
 That experience made her believe her son could lose the weight, too.